SwiftERM Hyper-personalisation for ecommerce email marketing

 • Use social media as a communication channel.
 It’s good to have a team that replies to customer comments and messages.
 This form of communication paints the brand as approachable and friendly.

 • Pay attention to feedback, especially negative feedback – that’s where you’ll find the most room for growth.
-And it’s important to let your customers know that you’re listening and taking their feedback into consideration.
+And it’s important to let your customers know that you’re listening and considering their feedback.

 Beauty brands master customer acquisition